-This Japanese drama is no ordinary one — it tells a beautiful tale of two Japanese men who are together.
-One of them, Kakei Shiro, is a lawyer at a small law firm while the other one, Yabuki Kenji, works at a salon as a hairdresser.
+This Japanese drama is no ordinary one—it tells a beautiful tale of two Japanese men who are together, connected through mealtimes.
+One of them, Kakei Shiro, is a lawyer at a small law firm while the other, Yabuki Kenji, works at a salon as a hairdresser.
 Shiro is in charge of keeping the monthly food budget to 25,000 yen and making dinner which usually consists of rice, soup, and three different side dishes.
 Dinner is especially important for this couple, a time when they talk about almost everything under the sun.
-While Yabuki is pretty open about his relationship with Kakei, it’s not the same the other way.
+While Yabuki is pretty open about his relationship with Kakei, it’s not the same the other way around.

 Need a heartwarming story to lift your spirits?
 This 2015 Japanese drama will definitely satisfy.
 Named after the main character of the story, Mare tells a story about a girl who grew up in a family that’s constantly running from debt.
 She and her family find themselves in a small village town called Noto where she settles in and rebuilds her life.
 As Mare grows up, she chases after her childhood dream of being a patissier.
 Follow Mare’s life journey from childhood and into adulthood, focusing on her path to becoming a world-class patissier — with a bit of romance for extra spice.

 From action-packed storylines to heartfelt romance, there are tons of Japanese dramas in every genre.
-On top of it all, you’ll be able to learn a thing or two about Japan without leaving the comfort of your own home; for example, Mare gives an insight to the pastry scene in Japan while Todome No Kiss introduces the host culture of Japan.
-Entertaining and educational, binge-watching Japanese dramas is the ultimate activity to take up while you #stayathome.
+On top of it all, you’ll be able to learn a thing or two about Japan without leaving the comfort of your own home.
+Entertaining and educational, binge-watching Japanese dramas is the ultimate activity to take up while you stay at home.